-3.0 GEOLOGY
+3.0 SITE GEOLOGY

 The ANST bore crossing is located in the folded and thrust-faulted Valley and Ridge geologic province, on the crest of Peters Mountain at the border between West Virginia and Virginia.
-The geologic formations that underlie the Peters Mountain ridgeline are the Silurian-age Tuscarora and Rose Hill Formations that dip moderately (30 degrees) to the southeast (note that these formations generally correspond to the White Medina Formation and Red Medina Formation in West Virginia).
-A professional geologist visited the site to confirm the mapping and geological conditions in the area, as described in the attached January 17, 2017 memo from Draper Aden Associates.
+The geologic formations that underlie the Peters Mountain ridgeline are the Ordovician-age Juniata Formation and the Silurian-age Tuscarora and Rose Hill Formations that dip moderately (30 degrees) to the southeast (note that the latter two formations generally correspond to the White Medina Formation and Red Medina Formation in West Virginia).
+A professional geologist visited the site to confirm the mapping and geological conditions in the area, as described in the attached May 12, 2020, memo from Draper Aden Associates.